 - First, you must apply a project role to the user.
 To list all roles in the project, use the following API:

 - In the returned JSON, retrieve the URI for the role you wish to assign to the user.
-There should be links to roles such as Admin, Editor, Viewer, and Embedded Dashboard Only roles.
+See User Roles.

 - Roles should be in the following form: